Part of the international high-IQ society that has online forums, scholarships, and opportunities to socialize.

 This foundation gives scholarships and provides program assistance to educators and GLBT youth who live in Minnesota.

-RECLAIM increases access to mental health support so that queer and trans youth ages 12-26 may reclaim their lives from oppression in all its forms.
+RECLAIM increases access to mental health support so that queer and trans youth ages 12-25 may reclaim their lives from oppression in all its forms.

 Offers multiple resources for all transgender youth and their families.
-Some states have local groups.

 The Trevor Project: Saving Young Lives